theoweiss/openhab-tinkerforge-configuration-examples/doc/Tinkerforge-Binding.md

 for the encoder sub device.

 ##### TinkerForge Action
-The new openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfRotaryEncoderClear. tfRotaryEncoderClear(String uid) clears the rotary encoder counter with the given uid.
+The openHAB action [TinkerforgeAction](#tinkerforge-actions) comes up with the action tfRotaryEncoderClear. tfRotaryEncoderClear(String uid) clears the rotary encoder counter with the given uid.

 Example: